 Thanks to its flexible configuration options, including an upper section that can turn at an angle of up to 90°, the turntable ladder can reach areas that are hard to access.

-A two-person crew can control and monitor the vehicle from the basket and on the ground.
+A two-person crew controls and monitors the vehicle from the basket and on the ground.

-AB-Rüst is a specialist unit comprising a hook loader truck with crane and the “Rüst” roll-off container.
+The roll-off container "rescue" is a specialist unit comprising a hook loader truck and the "rescue" roll-off container.

 The vehicle is operated by one person and is added to the firefighting unit as required.

-Equipped with a wide range of materials and tools for complex technical relief in particular, it is deployed in cases where the equipment in the water tank fire truck is not sufficient.
+Equipped with a wide range of materials and tools for complex technical rescue in particular, it is deployed in cases where the equipment in the structural pumper is not sufficient.

-Supplemented by a crane that makes it possible to lift and maneuver heavy loads, AB-Rüst significantly expands the potential use cases, making it particularly valuable for complex technical incidents.
+Supplemented by a crane that makes it possible to lift and maneuver heavy loads, this roll-off container significantly expands the potential use cases, making it particularly valuable for complex technical incidents.

-Comprising a hook loader truck and the “GAS” roll-off container, the vehicle is operated by one person and is added to the firefighting unit as required.
+Comprising a hook loader truck and the HAZMAT roll-off container, the vehicle is operated by one person and is added to the firefighting unit as required.

 The container houses various measuring instruments, protective clothing and instruments such as hazardous material pumps.